aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pfdfilemend/adding-images-and-text-using-pdffilemend-class/_index.md

 ## Add Image in an Existing PDF File (Facades)

 You can use [AddImage](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilemend/methods/addimage) method of the [PdfFileMend](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilemend) class.
 The [AddImage](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilemend/methods/addimage) method requires the image to be added, the page number at which the image needs to be added and the coordinate information.
 After that, save the updated PDF file using [Close](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfcontenteditor/methods/close) method.

-The following code snippet shows you how to add image in an existing PDF file.
+In the following example, we add image to the page using imageStream:

 ```csharp
 public static void AddImage01()